Darkdriller/PowerToys-Run-LocalLLm/README.md

 PowerToys Run plugin which will enable to use LLMs on Ollama endpoints locally.

 ![Screenshot](screenshots/screenshot1.png)

+## Note

+Ollama doesnt not have a release for ARM64 Windows yet.
+So this plugin doesnot have a ARM64 Release yet.
+It will be added once Ollama releases a stable ARM64 version.

 ## Ollama (Prerequisite)
 You need to install Ollama Locally.